Endava/cats/README.md

 This is why the number of tests (and time to run) CATS will increase significantly depending on the number of endpoints and request fields.
 Please check the [CATS running times](#cats-running-times) section on recommendations on how to split Fuzzers in batches so that you get optimal running times and reporting.

-### LeadingControlCharsInFieldsTrimValidateFuzzer, TrailingControlCharsInFieldsTrimValidateFuzzer and ControlCharsOnlyInFieldsTrimValidateFuzzer
+### LeadingControlCharsInFieldsTrimValidateFuzzer, TrailingControlCharsInFieldsTrimValidateFuzzer and OnlyControlCharsInFieldsTrimValidateFuzzer
 This `Fuzzers` will prefix or trail each field with Unicode control chars.
 The expected result is that the service will sanitize these values and a `2XX` response code is received.
 These `Fuzzers` will fuzz all fields types except for discriminator fields.
 It's critical for APIs to sanitize input values as they will eventually lead to unexpected behaviour.